errollw/EyeTab/README.md

 1. We first precisely find regions-of-interest for the eyes in an image.
 2. Then we robustly fit a 2D ellipse to each _limbus_ &ndash; the boundary between iris and sclera.
-3. We finally back-project these to 3D circles, and intersect the circle normals with the screen for a point-of-gaze.
+3. We finally back-project these to 3D circles, and intersect their normals with the screen for a point-of-gaze.

 # Deployment instructions